nkabbara/nkabbara.github.io/docs/learning-new-typing-system.md

 Notes:

-- When repeating a failed test on monkye type, you feel like you're waisting time because it's not recorded.
+- When repeating a failed test on monkye type, you feel like you're wasting time because it's not recorded.
 Adopt the following attitude instead: you want to finish it as or above your current WPM max if possible.
 That's the motivation.
 Not recording it.
 Remember the archer.

 - When at pause before reading word, don't overstress it by overpausing there, keep a relaxed mind, but try to visualize how you'd type only the first few keys.
 The rest should follow.